Skip to main content

 A coding assistant becomes durable when it shows up at the moments developers cannot skip.
 Package setup, environment management, linting, and type checking are not glamorous, but they are daily habits.
 By buying into those surfaces, OpenAI gains a path to make Codex feel less like an optional helper and more like the organizing layer above routine Python work.

 That matters because distribution in developer tools often follows muscle memory.
 If a team already reaches for Astral-built tooling at setup and verification time, Codex has a better chance of becoming part of the same loop.
-For a products desk story, that is the core signal: the faster way to win a coding market is to sit inside the workflow, not just beside it on a benchmark chart.
+For an AI Products story, that is the core signal: the faster way to win a coding market is to sit inside the workflow, not just beside it on a benchmark chart.

 Codex needs workflow hooks, not another demo